ethansaxenian/minesweeper/README.md

 # Minesweeper

-This is a simple, test-based implementation of Minesweeper.
+This is a simple, text-based implementation of Minesweeper.

 *How to play:*